MiroTissari/filler/README.md

 Key things I learned: Got more in depth with reading and saving data, how to capitalize the data, and that testing includes abusing the program with terrible arguments.

 ## Executing the program

 - Clone the repository to your workspace and go to the root of the repo.
 - type `make` to create the executable (the player).
 - You can choose the player you want to play against, all the players are located at */resources/players/*.
 - You have three possibilities for map size - small(map00), regular(map01) or big(map02).
 The maps are located at */resources/maps/*.
-- To launch the game from the root:
+- To launch the game from the root you have to use the players in the resources/players -folder:
-&emsp; **./resources/filler_vm -f resources/maps/_mapsize-of-your-choice_ -p1 mtissari.filler -p2 resources/players/_player-of-your-choice_**
+&emsp; **./resources/filler_vm -f resources/maps/_mapsize-of-your-choice_ -p1 resources/players/mtissari.filler -p2 resources/players/_player-of-your-choice_**
-- Example: `./resources/filler_vm -f resources/maps/map01 -p1 mtissari.filler -p2 resources/players/superjeannot`
+- Example: `./resources/filler_vm -f resources/maps/map01 -p1 resources/players/mtissari.filler -p2 resources/players/superjeannot.filler`
+- To launch the player you just made with `make`:
+  - Go to resources directory (`cd resources`) and from there type:
+&emsp; **./filler_vm -f maps/map01 -p1 ../mtissari.filler -p2 players/grati.filler** (or the player(or map) of your choice)

 ## How the game works